jsdf/ed64log/example/README.md

 This will output disassembly around the program counter, including the current function name (`causeTLBFault`) and stack trace (`updateGame00`, `stage00`, `gfxThread`, etc):

 ![disassembly screenshot](stacktrace.png)

+# N64 OS error logging

+Press the C-up button to cause an error in a libultra function (osSetThreadPri).
+This demonstrates the ed64RegisterOSErrorHandler() function.

 ## How to build (macOS or linux):